Yankee Screwdrivers

 Bits

 Yankee Screwdriver bits are..unique.
 They do not (directly) use the (now) standard 1/4" hex bits.
 Unfortunately, each of the screw driver sizes uses a different size bit, meaning you can't pool your driver bits well at all.
 Most of the used Yankee drivers I have seen at garage sales have only one bit or no bits in them.
-Replacement bit sets are not typically seen hanging on the shelf at your local hardware store.
+Replacement bit sets are not seen hanging on the shelf at your local hardware store.

 There are several makers of Yankee to standard hex bit adapters made now, some links below.
 I've got some adapters, though I must say I do prefer avoiding adapters and using "real" bits, as they are smaller and thinner than an adapter and a bit.